quantum-boost/multinode/README.md

 ### Quick start

-Deploy the multinode control plane into your AWS account.
+Deploy the Multinode control plane into your AWS account.
 (Instructions and Terraform code provided in the [aws-infra](aws-infra/README.md) folder.)

-Install the multinode Python package and authenticate with the Multinode control plane.
+Install the Multinode Python package and authenticate with the Multinode control plane.
 ```commandline
 pip install multinode
 multinode login